Convergence of a robust deep FBSDE method for stochastic control: Numerical experiments

 \subsection{Linear quadratic control problems}

-Among all stochastic control problems, the LQ-problem is most studied and the problem with the most structure, see \textit{e.g.,} \cite{LQG_control}.
-For our purposes, it has a closed-form analytic solution with which we can compare our numerical approximations.
+Among all stochastic control problems, the LQ control problem is the most studied and that with the most structure, see \textit{e.g.,} \cite{aastrom2012introduction}.
+For our purposes, it has a closed-form analytic solution, with which we can compare our numerical approximations.

-Let $x_0\in\R^d$, $A,\sigma,\in\R^{d\times d}$, $R_x,G\in\mathbbm{S}^d_+$, $R_\alpha\in\mathbbm{S}^\ell_+$ and $B\in\R^{d\times \ell}$ be of full rank and $C\in\R^d$.
+Let $k=d$, $x_0\in\R^d$, $A,\sigma,\in\R^{d\times d}$, $R_x,G\in\mathbbm{S}^d_+$, $R_u\in\mathbbm{S}^\ell_+$ and $B\in\R^{d\times \ell}$ be of full rank and $C\in\R^d$.
 The state equation and cost functional of a linear-quadratic-Gaussian control problem are given by

 With the minimizer $v^*$ of the corresponding Hamiltonian, $\inf_{u\in U}\{\langle\text{D}_x V, Bu\rangle+ \langle R_u u, u\rangle\}$, we have the optimal feedback control

 Here, we recall that $V$ is the solution to the associated HJB-equation.
 Its solution is given by